-[(Auth: HRS \$149A-33) (Imp: HRS \$149A-33)
+(Auth: HRS §149A-33) (Imp: HRS §149A-33)

-§4-66-64.2 Conditions and limitations on restricted use pesticide application within buffer zones. (a) Beginning January 1, 2019, no person shall apply a

-- (b) This section shall not apply to whole structure fumigation. - (c) If this section is determined to conflict with any pesticide application information listed on the pesticide label, the more restrictive provision shall apply. - (d) Buffer zones may be determined by tax map key number, or if tax map key number is not an appropriate means of establishing the buffer zone, by property boundaries such as fence lines, landscaping, or other method that is reasonably capable of determining the school's property. - (e) School locations may be identified by readily available public records. - (f) The certified applicator shall be responsible for all violations of chapter 149A, Hawaii Revised Statutes and this rule.
+- §4-66-64.2 Conditions and limitations on restricted use pesticide application within buffer zones. (a) Beginning January 1, 2019, no person shall apply a restricted use pesticide on or within one hundred feet of a school property during normal school hours. - (b) This section shall not apply to whole structure fumigation. - (c) If this section is determined to conflict with any pesticide application information listed on the pesticide label, the more restrictive provision shall apply. - (d) Buffer zones may be determined by tax map key number, or if tax map key number is not an appropriate means of establishing the buffer zone, by property boundaries such as fence lines, landscaping, or other method that is reasonably capable of determining the school's property. - (e) School locations may be identified by readily available public records. - (f) The certified applicator shall be responsible for all violations of chapter 149A, Hawaii Revised Statutes and this rule.